 In 1494 the kingdoms of Portugal and Castile (later Spain) came to an agreement over territorial disputes.
-This landmark agreement was called the Treaty of Tordesillas and would prove to be of utmost significance over the following centuries.
+This landmark agreement was called the Treaty of Tordesillas and proved to be of utmost significance over the following centuries.

 In the mid 15th century Europe was flush with trade networks especially for the lucrative spice and silk trades.
 Kingdoms such as Venice and Genoa dominated the Mediterranean trade routes while Arab merchants controlled the Indian Ocean trade.
 Both reaped the majority of the riches from the overland trade routes bringing the much sought-after products to Europe.

 Soon, other European kingdoms began searching for a way to bypass these trade routes and more directly profit from the trade.
-The fall of Constantinople to the Ottoman Empire in 1453 further provided impetus for the exploration as existing trade routes were disrupted.
+The fall of Constantinople to the Ottoman Empire in 1453 further provided impetus for the exploration following the disruption of existing trade routes.

 By the late 15th century technological advancements in ship design and maritime travel allowed ships to explore further distances and extend into the Atlantic Ocean.
 Prince Henry the Navigator of Portugal spearheaded these efforts and launched the kingdom to the forefront of the Age of Discovery.